j0le/create-process-rust/README.md

 ## Command lines on Windows

+A more in-depth explanation can be found here: https://daviddeley.com/autohotkey/parameters/parameters.htm#WIN .

 On Windows, if a process asks the operating system for it's command line, it doesn't get an array of arguments, but only *one* UTF-16 string.
 The parsing into individual arguments is normally done with this algorithm: https://learn.microsoft.com/en-us/cpp/c-language/parsing-c-command-line-arguments?view=msvc-170 .
 This is the algorithm of the Microsoft C-Runtime.
 (It can also be implemented in other languages.)